kevinjm39/divseek_canada_theme/README.md

 Changes in `/scss` will be compiled into `/css`.

-Note- change the enviroment variable in `config.rb` from development to production when finalized!
+Note- change the environment variable in `config.rb` from development to production when finalized!